skfcz/OCXReader/README.md

                             input-file is used.
 ```

-The generic option `--config-file` can be used to define the OCX parsing options in a JSON file.
-A
+The generic option `--config-file` can be used to define the OCXReader CLI options in a JSON file.
-sample configuration file can be found [here](ocxreader/config.example.json).
+A sample configuration file can be found [here](ocxreader/config.example.json).

 ## Contributors